DrMint/Litrato/README.md

 ## DESCRIPTION
 The goal of this project is to create an Android app capable of editing photos and saving those changes to the gallery.

-Here a list of the features:
+Filters and effects:
+- 14 presets to quickly apply a filter (without any parameters).
+- Transformations such as rotation, crop, flip...
+- Essentials tools such as luminosity, contrast, gamma, saturation...
+- More advanced filters that use convolution or blending two or more images.
+- Almost all filters are using RenderScript, which accelerates the calculations.

+UI:
+- The UI is simple and intuitive, with menus, separate interfaces, and the preview of each filter.
+- Dark and light theme.
+- Zoom and scroll: it is possible to zoom on the image using two fingers or with a double tap, and then move around with one finger.

+Tools:
+- “Color Picker”, a tool to select a hue directly from the image.
+- "History" gives the user the ability to revert to any prior state of the image.
+- A setting menu where the user can tweak some parameters.
+Those values are saved on the phone.
+- An menu to view most EXIF values of the image, such as the ISO, f-number or where the photo was taken.
+- Ability to only apply a filter to a part of the image.
+This "mask" is drawn by the user using its finger.

+Load and save:
 - Take or select an image: images can be obtained from the gallery, or directly from the camera.
-- Zoom and scroll: it is possible to zoom on it using two fingers, and then move around with one finger.
-- Numerous filters: the app allows the user to apply a vast array of filters.
-- Highly optimized: all filters are using the latest technologies (such as RenderScript) to offer the best user experience.
-- Reset and save: the user can always undo all filters applied by clicking the Original button.
-They can also save the image.
-- User friendly interface: the UI is simple and intuitive.

-[//]: # (_Features in **bold** are not yet implemented, or are not yet refined enough._)
+- It is possible to save the image in its original resolution, and have a smaller resolution while using the app.

 ## INTERFACE